House of Lusignan: Golden Age of Lusignan Cyprus

 When Peter returned to Cyprus he was in risk of losing his throne.
 Hugh, his nephew who had previously been the heir apparent, went to Pope Urban V in an attempt to be recognized as king.
 Peter journeyed to Avignon to present his case.
 Urban sided with Peter, but Hugh was given a high annual benefit as recompense.
 Peter also discussed another crusade with the pope, and then decided to visit the other kings and rulers of Europe to strengthen his army.
 He visited Germany, France, and England, where the famed "Banquet of the Five Kings" took place.
 In 1363 Peter attended the Congress of Kraków, hosted by King Casimir the Great of Poland.
 In attendance were Charles IV, Holy Roman Emperor, King Louis I of Hungary, the Valdemar IV of Denmark, and other lords and princes.
 Among the issues discussed were Peter's crusade, peace treaties between the kings, and the succession for the Polish throne.
 While there Peter won a royal tournament, adding to his prestige.

 While Peter was attempting to launch another crusade and gaining recognition, his brother Prince John ruled as vice-king in Cyprus and faced many challenges.
 There was an epidemic in 1363 which resulted in the death of many Cypriots, including their sister Eschiva.
 The Turks heard that the people of Cyprus were dying and took advantage by raiding and pillaging the villages.
-During this time there were also conflicts between the Genose navies docked at Famagusta and the native Cypriots.
+During this time there were also conflicts between the Genovese navies docked at Famagusta and the native Cypriots.
 Peter was in Genoa at the time and negotiated peace.
 He failed to gain the support of the major rulers but set off on a crusade with what men he had.
 He sacked the city of Alexandria, but was prevented from moving on to Cairo, and succeeded only in angering the Sultan.
 Peter moved on to Beirut, Tripoli, and in 1368 attempted once again to unite Europe in a crusade.
 Pope Urban V instead had Peter make peace with the Sultan of Egypt, who was attacking Christian ships in retaliation for Peter's crusade.
 The increased commerce under Peter's reign led to Famagusta becoming one of the wealthiest cities of its time.
 It became renowned as a place where the rich could live in lavish surroundings.